KSP-KOS/KOS/doc/source/structures/gui_widgets/label.rst

 - **<color=name>string</color>** - Selects a color, which can be expressed by name, and is assumed to be opaque.
 - **<color=#nnnnnnnn>string</color>** - Selects a color, expressed using
-  8 hexidecimal digits in pairs representing red, green, blue, and alpha.
+  8 hexadecimal digits in pairs representing red, green, blue, and alpha.
   (For example, all red, fully opaque would be ``#ff0000ff``, while all-red half-transparent would be ``#ff000080``.)